musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ```

-To ensure we fetch all the latest data we used the incremental static regeneration feature to build our application after every 1 minute
+To ensure we fetch all the latest data we used the incremental static regeneration feature to revalidate the data after every 1 minute.

-To display all the images in our return function, we pass the data as props to the component.
-This is achieved through :
+We pass the data to the component as props to display all of the images in our return function.
+This is accomplished by:

 ```
 export default function HomePage({ posters }) {